 As video storytellers our job is to help your customers understand your values through useful, original or unique content.
 Video should always have a purpose and bring value to your customer, whether through laughter, practical advice or creative insights.
 Customers look to you for education, entertainment and excitement, and your ultimate goal is engagement.

-Take for a example, our online advert for Leicester-based dental practice Oakdale Dental (see below).
-The goal was to engage new customers with a film that unique, yet personal to Oakdale and it’s team.
-Our Wes Anderson inspired advert showcased the beautiful interior of the building, included cameos from the Oakdale team, looked cinematic and was sprinkled with elements of humour and oddity.
-The tone of the film was in keeping with Oakdale’s quirky nature and certainly very different from the majority of online dental adverts out there.
+Take for an example, our online advert for Leicester-based dental practice (see below).
+The goal was to engage new customers with a film that unique, yet personal to the dental practice and its team.
+Our Wes Anderson-inspired advert showcased the beautiful interior of the building, included cameos from the dental team, looked cinematic and was sprinkled with elements of humour and oddity.
+The tone of the film was in keeping with the quirky nature of the practice and certainly very different from the majority of online dental adverts out there.

 So, the next time you have a business problem and think video could be the answer, don’t take a reactive approach.
 Evaluate your online identity and figure out what you’re missing and what your customers would like to see.
 Ask yourself these key questions:

 - “What story can I tell that my audience can relate too?”.